The Best Rivers In Ontario For Trout And Steelhead

 Anglers can also access the first rapids area at Riverside Park.

-A very popular spot to fish and to view the salmon jumping up the Corbert Dam is at Optimist Park or you can park right at the dam at The Port Hope Fish Ladder
+A very popular spot to fish and to view the salmon jumping up the Corbert Dam is at Optimist Park, or you can park right at the dam at The Port Hope Fish Ladder

 There is also good access further up the river at the Port Hope Conservation Area or at the Sylvan Glen Conservation area which is closed to fishing on October 1st. (check the fishing regurlations).

-There is a Live Camara Feed which shows the migratory steelhead and salmon as they pass through the fish ladder at the dam in Port Hope.
+There is a Live Camara Feed, which shows the migratory steelhead and salmon as they pass through the fish ladder at the dam in Port Hope.

 Ganaraska Fishing Methods